HersheyxBar/mandelbrot-visualizer/README.md

 To run the program, simply execute `mandelbrot.py`.
 This will open an interactive Matplotlib window showing the Mandelbrot set.

-You can zoom in and pan around the set using the mouse and toolbar controls in the Matplotlib window.
-The program will continuously update the view with more detail as you zoom.

 The `mandelbrot.py` file contains the main implementation.
 The key functions are:

 - `mandelbrot` - Determines if a point is in the Mandelbrot set